Do keep the original proportions.

 Don’t stretch or condense.

-Do use the original electronic files.
+Do use the original logo files.

 Don’t redraw the logo or create your own variation.